How to calm an angry person & defuse the situation quickly

 How to Avoid Conflict In Family by Reframing | Srikumar Rao

-Whether it’s with family, friends, co-workers, or even strangers are your local grocery store, when you have to deal with confrontation, consider shifting to care-frontation.
+Whether it’s with family, friends, co-workers, or even strangers at your local grocery store, when you have to deal with confrontation, consider shifting to care-frontation.
 (This technique is especially helpful when you’re learning how to calm an angry, bipolar person.)

 It’s a term coined by Lisa Nichols, motivational speaker and trainer of Mindvalley’s Speak and Inspire Quest.
 And what it means is “the intention of completing the conversation with the relationship still intact.